Knee Injuries - Curezone Physiotherapy

 Knee Injuries

-Grade 1– Ligament is stretched with a mild damage but its can still provide the stability to the joint,
+Grade 1– Ligament stretching with a mild damage while it can still provide the stability to the joint,

 Grade2-There is partial tear of the ligament